uber-node/zero-config/README.md

 If you prefer to not have this variable configured through the environment or want to call it something else then you can pass in `{ NODE_ENV: whatever }` as `opts.env`

+#### `opts.seed`

+`opts.seed` is optional, it can be set to an object

+If it exists we will merge the seed object into the config data we have fetched. seed overwrites all the other sources of configuration.

+The `seed` option is very useful for testing purposes, it allows you to overwrite the configuration that your application would load with test specific properties.

+This is an alternative to the `NODE_ENV=test `pattern, we highly recommend that you do not have a `test.json` file at all.

 #### `var value = config.get(keypath)`